Royal Wessex Yeomanry: Organisation

-Under the Future Soldier Programme, C and Y Squadrons will amalgamate into a single C Squadron.
+Under the Future Soldier Programme, C and Y Squadrons amalgamated into a single C Squadron.

-Unusually, B Squadron is the senior of the regiment's five squadrons.
+Unusually, B Squadron is the senior of the regiment's four squadrons.
 This is because the Royal Wiltshire Yeomanry is the senior Yeomanry regiment in the Yeomanry Order of Precedence, having been raised in 1794.
 It is not designated as A Squadron (which would be the usual practice) because there was already a Royal Wiltshire Yeomanry squadron in the Royal Yeomanry with which it could be confused.
 In summer 2014, this Royal Wiltshire Yeomanry Squadron joined the Royal Wessex Yeomanry, becoming Y Squadron.

-The Earl of Wessex KG GCVO ADC is the Royal Honorary Colonel of the Royal Wessex Yeomanry.
+The Earl of Wessex is the Royal Honorary Colonel of the Royal Wessex Yeomanry.

 Uniform

 The Royal Wessex Yeomanry Tactical Recognition Flash (TRF) is taken from the 74th (Yeomanry) Division, whose insignia was a broken spur in a black diamond during the First World War.
-It is used to signify that its units were once mounted but now served as infantry.
-The TRF took its colour scheme from the facings of the collars and cuffs of the Royal Gloucestershire Hussars (buff), Royal Wiltshire Yeomanry, Dorset Yeomanry and the Royal Devon Yeomanry (all scarlet).
-In 2016 the colour scheme of the TRF was changed, replacing the scarlet with blue, and the 'broken spur' replaced by a complete spur.
+It signifies that its units were once mounted but now serve as infantry.
+The TRF took its colour scheme from the facings of the collars and cuffs of the Royal Gloucestershire Hussars (buff), and the Royal Wiltshire Yeomanry, Dorset Yeomanry and Royal Devon Yeomanry (all scarlet).
+In 2016, the colour scheme of the TRF was changed, replacing the scarlet with blue, and the 'broken spur' replaced by a complete spur.

-The regiment wears a brown beret, similar to that worn by the King’s Royal Hussars, with a square black patch behind the cap badge to represent the RTR affiliation.
+The regiment wears a brown beret, similar to that worn by the King's Royal Hussars, with a square black patch behind the cap badge to represent the RTR affiliation.
 Until July 2014, each squadron wore the cap badge of its antecedent Yeomanry regiment, meaning that, unlike most other British Army regiments, the RWxY still had four cap badges.
 On 5 July 2014 all squadrons, including Y Squadron (formerly A Squadron the Royal Yeomanry), adopted a single unifying cap badge featuring the white dragon of England.